cig-hellopoland/hp-client-helpdesk-web/README.md

 ### HTTPClient Interceptors
 Interceptors can be added through `requestInterceptors` and `responseInterceptors` maps.
 Each has the same schema, that is:
-- `resolve` - method used by interceptor when request succeeds
+- `onFulfilled` - method used by interceptor when request succeeds
-- `reject` - method used by interceptor when request fails
+- `onRejected` - method used by interceptor when request fails
-- `redux` - used for passing redux action creators

 First two keys are mandatory.